Church News: October 8th, 2025

 Church Breakfast

-Identify yourself as part of the Koloa Union Church group Join us on the 4th Tuesday of each month for delicious food and a fun time getting to know others from Koloa Union Church!
-Location each month to be determined.
-Please RSVP by signing up on the church bulletin board or contacting the church office.
+Join us on the 4th Tuesday of the month for delicious food and a fun time getting to know others from Koloa Union Church!
+(No breakfast in April) Location each month to be determined.
+RSVP on the sign-up sheet or by contacting the church office

 Kauai Quilting Class Prayer Meeting Koloa